 The real question, however, is how are you supposed to know the answers to these questions?

-Many 16 and 17 year olds who are beginning the college search process don’t yet have an opinion on some of these subjects, so where should they really start?
+Many 16- and 17-year-olds beginning the college search process don’t have an opinion on some of these subjects yet.
+So, where should they really start?

 Determining what is important to you in college fit

 Start with what you know.